aws-samples/containerization-options-for-wcf/README.md

 ## Disclaimer

-- This solution is provided as sample code and for educational purpose to demonstrate how WCF can be dockernised as is or modernised using .NET Core.
+- This solution is provided as sample code and for educational purposes to demonstrate how WCF can be dockernised as is or modernised using .NET Core.
-- LIMITATIONS: Deploying this solution requires open up port 80 and 808 without encryption.
+- LIMITATIONS: Deploying this solution requires opening up port 80 and 808 without encryption.
 We DO NOT recommend treating this solution as production code.
-Incoporating Transport Encryption using TLS is recommendded.
+Incoporating Transport Encryption using TLS is recommended.
 - Input validation relies on WCF SOAP implementation.
 Extra validation is recommended from client-side.
 - Success/Failure scenarios:
   - The client might fail to invoke the server if passing invalid values to the server side.